mozilla/global-sprint/_articles/project-lead/project-requirements.md

 * an active Issues Tracker
 * Registration in the Sprint

 If you’re not familiar with GitHub or some of these items, that’s OK!
-Instructions and explanations are below.
-Click here for the [Registration form](https://goo.gl/forms/AcPeWqeHzcfFEbEh2 ).

 #### Create a GitHub account and a project repository.
 The following tutorials should help: